lldietz/ICS_SFCM/README.md

 <img src="3_results/gatesMarkers_IFN.png" width="100%"/>

-**Figure 8: Example of gating for IFN**

-Using the function `q_Gating_matrix_aggregates` we can get a **boolean matrix of TRUE/FALSE for marker positivity** for all cells in the flowSet/gatingSet.
-This vector can later be added to colData(sce) in script `6_dimred_clustering` for visualization of marker positivity on a UMAP.
+Using the function `q_Gating_matrix_vector` we can get a **boolean matrix of TRUE/FALSE for marker positivity** for all cells in the flowSet/gatingSet.
+This matrix can later be added to colData(sce) in the script `6_dimred_clustering` for visualization of marker positivity on a UMAP.

 The matrix looks like this: